Bumpy metric theorem in the sense of Man{\'e} for non-convex Hamiltonians: Perturbing the linearized maps.

 \begin{proposition} If $W_*E=\sp(2d)$, then for each $s>0$, the differential at $B=0$ of the map

 is onto.
 Here $L_B(s)$ is the solution at time $s$ of the controlled differential equation for the given control $B(t)$, with the initial condition $L_B(0)=I$. \end{proposition}

 We now apply this general result to our situation of interest, where $E=\mS(d)$ and $W(B)= $, $Y(t)= $ with some fixed diagonal matrix $D$ having diagonal elements equal to $\pm 1$.
-In order to deduce Proposition \ref{prop-lcp}, it is sufficient to check that the assumption $W_*E=\sp(2d)$ is satisfied under the assumption that $K(0)$ belongs to some open dense set $\mK_D$.
+In order to deduce Proposition \ref{prop-lcp}, it is sufficient to check that the assumption $W_*E=\sp(2d)$ is satisfied under an appropriate assumption on $K(0)$.
 We compute:

-where the $*$ bloc in $W_3$ is the derivative of the corresponding block in $W_2$.
-We see that the matrices $W_0(0,B)$, $W_1(0,B)$ and $W_2(0,B)$ generate the space of matrices of the form $ $, with $Dm_1, m_2$ and $m_3$ symmetric.
-In order that $W_*E=\sp(2d)$, it is sufficient that the matrices $3BDK(0)+K(0)DB$ generate a complement of $\mS(d)$ in $\mM(d)$, and this is equivalent to requiring that their antisymmetric parts $BDK(0)-K(0)DB$ generate the space $\mS^-(d)$ of antisymmetric matrices.
-According to the next Lemma, this holds provided $K(0)$ belongs to an appropriate open dense set $\mK_D$, and this ends the proof of Proposition \ref{prop-lcp}.
+where the $*$ block in $W_3$ is the derivative of the corresponding block in $W_2$.
+We see that the matrices

+generate the space of matrices of the form $ $, with $m_1, m_2$ and $m_3$ symmetric.
+Recall that $\sp(2d)$ is the space of all matrices of that form with $m_2$ and $m_3$ symmetric, and all $m_1\in \mM(d)$.
+In order that $W_*E=\sp(2d)$, it is sufficient that the matrices $3BDK(0)+K(0)DB$ generate a complement of $\mS(d)$ in $\mM(d)$, and this is equivalent to requiring that their antisymmetric parts $BDK(0)-K(0)DB$ generate the whole space $\mS^-(d)$ of antisymmetric matrices.
+According to the next Lemma, this holds provided $K(0)$ does not belongs to an appropriate closed set $\mK_D$ with empty interior.
+This ends the proof of Proposition \ref{prop-lcp}.

 \begin{lemma} Let $D$ be a fixed diagonal matrix with diagonal elements equal to $\pm 1$ and let $\mK_D$ be the set of symmetric matrices $K\in \mS(d)$ such that the map

 is not onto.
 Then $\mK_D$ is a strict algebraic submanifold of $\mS(d)$, its complement is thus a dense open set. \end{lemma}